KhryptorGraphics/qryptic/README.md

 ![alt text](coinshark-logo.png "CoinShark")

 ## About
-CoinShark is an open API to retrieve data about crypto currencies, crypto wallets and crypto exchanges.
+Qryptic is an open API to retrieve data about crypto currencies, crypto wallets and crypto exchanges.

 ## Technologies